Darkdoom22/UwuTP/README.md

 # UwuTP
 TP-Party like addon that shows Enemy HP%, Enmity, and Distance, and party member HP%, MP%, and TP in easily adjusted individual text objects.

 Also displays WS/Spell usage for both party members and enemies.
-There's an issue where songs will occasionally encroach on other text due to length, but that's a fairly minimal issue so I'll fix it in a future update.
-Some Trust WS will also throw an error due to (I assume) not being in Windower's resources, but those errors can be safely ignored.

 Default settings are for 1920x1200 resolution, players on smaller resolutions will want to adjust x&y positions.